ssl-hep/ServiceX_frontend/docs/transform_request.rst

 The Definitions Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Definitions section is a dictionary of values that can be substituted into fields in the Sample sections.
+The Definitions section (only available when setting up the request using YAML files) is a list of values that can be substituted into fields in the Sample sections, defined using the YAML anchor/alias syntax.
 This is useful for defining common values that are used in multiple samples.
 This is an advanced concept.